udarensamolet/SoftUni-1-CSharp-Programming-Fundamentals/README.md

 # SoftUni-1-Programming-Fundamentals

-You can find solutions to all of the exercises from the Programming Fundamentals course from SoftUni.
+You can find solutions to all of the exercises from the C# Programming Fundamentals course from SoftUni.

 Any feedback would be appreciated and feel free to borrow some code if you can't think of anything else. :)